 I think some of the most rewarding things I’ve seen from members who are in the academy are those just like me who have seen such a difference in their quality of life and have found healing from real things by moving to going back to wholesome foods and natural foods.
 Now I’m not saying that just because you go natural is a cure-all and you’re gonna cure everything, because that’s not true, but your quality of life I personally have definitely, definitely seen a difference.

-We would love to have you join the community and to check out if the Pioneering Academy is something for you or not, but you do need to check it out by October 3rd, because that’s when we’re shutting the doors down from enrollment and our members we will be moving forward, and we’d love to have you join us.
+We would love to have you join the community and to check out if the Pioneering Academy is something for you or not.

 But regardless if you join the academy or not, I am so thrilled that you are listening to this podcast and you are taking the steps to create a more natural and old-fashioned home for your family and yourself, and I will be here back with you next week.